The short version:

 Terry Bisson has written novelizations of many films, including William Gibson's JOHNNY MNEMONIC; VIRTUOSITY; THE FIFTH ELEMENT by Luc Besson; ALIEN RESURRECTION; Dreamworks' GALAXY QUEST; and THE SIXTH DAY.
 As "Brad Quentin," he wrote three JONNY QUEST novels (Demon of the Deep, Peril in the Peaks, and Attack of the Evil Cyber-God) for HarperPrism.
 As "T.B.
 Calhoun" he wrote the first six of NASCAR's Pole Position Adventures for kids, three of them with driver/author Ned Webb.
 As himself he wrote TRADIN' PAINT: Stock Car Rookies and Royalty for Scholastic (Fall, 2001).
 With award-winning YA author Stephanie Spinner, Bisson wrote BE FIRST IN THE UNIVERSE and EXPIRATION DATE: NEVER! for Dell.
 He has written two YA novels for Lucasfilm.
 The first, BOBA FETT: The Fight to Survive, was published by Scholastic in April 2002.
 BOBA FETT: Crossfire followed soon after.

-Bisson's non-fiction articles and reviews have appeared in The Nation, Monthly Review, Glamour, SF Age, Automotive News, New York Newsday, Writer’s Digest, Covert Action Information Bulletin, the Los Angeles Times, The Washington Post, The Whole Earth Catalog and the Park Slope Food Coop's Linewaiter's Gazette.
+Bisson's non-fiction articles and reviews have appeared in The Nation, Monthly Review, Glamour, SF Age, Automotive News, New York Newsday, Writer’s Digest, Common Ground, Covert Action Information Bulletin, the Los Angeles Times, The Washington Post, The Whole Earth Catalog and the Park Slope Food Coop's Linewaiter's Gazette.

 Bisson created THE NO-FRILLS BOOKS in 1981 and co-authored CAR TALK WITH CLICK AND CLACK, THE TAPPET BROTHERS (Dell, 1991) with National Public Radio's call-in mechanics, Tom and Ray Magliozzi.
 He co-authored a western Kentucky memoir, A GREEN RIVER GIRLHOOD, with his aunt Elizabeth Ballantine Johnson in 1992.
 He completed SAINT LEIBOWITZ AND THE WILD HORSE WOMAN, the long-awaited posthumous sequel to A CANTICLE FOR LEIBOWITZ, for the estate of WALTER M. MILLER, JR. (Bantam, October 1997.)

 With his long-time companion Judy Jensen, Bisson owned and operated a revolutionary mail-order book service, Jacobin Books, from 1985 to 1990.
 His young adult biography of NAT TURNER, Slave Revolt Leader was published by Chelsea House and Holloway House in 1988.
 With Tim Blunk and Ray Levasseur, Bisson (as "Jacobin") edited an anthology of writings by revolutionary political prisoners in the USA, HAULING UP THE MORNING (Red Sea Press, 1990).
 In 1996 he edited the 1960s memoir of activist film star Peter Coyote, SLEEPING WHERE I FALL (Counterpoint, Spring 98).
+He also worked on Coyote's latest, THE RAINMAN'S THIRD CURE.
 Other editing projects include bebop guitarist Bruce Forman's mystery novel, TRUST ME; Dan Berger's history of the Weather Underground, OUTLAWS OF AMERICA; Diana Block’s ARM THE SPIRIT; and David Gilbert's SDS/weather memoir LOVE AND STRUGGLE.
 Bisson helped put together Mumia Abu Jamal's LIVE FROM DEATH ROW in 1995 and wrote ON A MOVE: The Story of Mumia Abu-Jamal (Litmus, February 2001).
 He later wrote a film script about Mumia for independent producer Joshua Leonard.

 He is the editor of PM Press's OUTSPOKEN AUTHOR series which features such SF icons as Michael Moorcock, Ursula K. LeGuin, Rudy Rucker, Cory Doctorow and Kim Stanley Robinson.